nasa/Common-Metadata-Repository/.github/pull_request_template.md

 - [ ] I have commented my code, particularly in hard-to-understand areas
 - [ ] I have made corresponding changes to the documentation
 - [ ] My changes generate no new warnings
+- [ ] I have cleaned up integration tests related to my changed by doing one of the following:
+  - de-duped, consolidated, removed dead int tests
+  - transformed applicable int tests into unit tests
+  - reduced number of system state resets for every test namespace to be once instead of each deftest